gnairooze/SimpleHooks/docs/pluggable-listener-plan.md

 in the plugin, the type options will be parsed and used to authenticate the request. the plugin will be responsible for the authentication logic.

 the benefits of passing type options as string parameter to the method instead of persisting it directly in the listener definition is that the type options may contain sensitive information such as client id and client secret.
 So it is better to use it in the method execution only instead of storing it in the listener definition.
-So the listener definition object in the memory will not contain sensitive information.
+So the listener definition object in the memory will not contain sensitive information for long time.

 **New Model to Create:**